evelystria/AoW-RT-Bot/README.md

 This is part of my 'study-the-examples' series, of how certain things can be done in python through 3rd-party libraries.
 Scripts are designed as accord to me, and not for client use.
 You can however download and edit them to work on your computer.

-Note that this Bot is designed personally for AoW:RT AI matches!
+Note that this Bot is designed for AoW:RT AI matches!
 Using it against a real human does not guarantee you a win.

 ## Documentation
 ### Libraries
 - PyAutoGUI
 - Win32Gui
 ### Usage
 Since this bot is designed using PyAutoGUI for personal use, the script is not flawless and have many bugs.
-Technically, if memory hacking were to be used instead it would be much more effective.
+Technically, if memory reading were to be used instead it would be much more effective.

 Unfortunately the way it is coded is so restrictive thus:
 * Supports ONLY